 Yes.
-Anyone can apply for bail who is in immigration detention and has been in the UK for seven days.
+Anyone can apply for bail who is in immigration detention and has been in the UK for eight days.
 You cannot apply for bail if you have already had a bail application within the last 28 days (and your circumstances have not significantly changed).

-You cannot be released on bail if the Home Office issues you with directions for your removal from the UK within 14 days of your grant of bail.
+You cannot be granted bail if the Home Office issues you with directions for your removal from the UK within 14 days of your bail hearing.
+Removal directions should therefore include an actual date for when the Home Office intend to remove you.